 Note: This basic article does not replace legal advice.
-To check your measures and your website, you should always contact a law firm specializing in online law and data protection.
+To review your measures and your website, you should always contact a professional law firm for online law and data protection.

-When must an agency appoint a data protection officer?
+When does an agency need to appoint a data protection officer?

 There have been heated discussions here in the past.
 However, we can now lay down the following key points for agencies:

-- The Agency shall carry out processing operations Data protection impact assessment need to be assessed
+- The Agency carries out processing operations which need to be assessed by a data protection impact assessment.

 - The agency is active in the field of market or opinion research

-- The Agency shall in particular process sensitive personal data
+- The Agency shall process personal datawhich are particularly sensitive

-With the wish to reduce bureaucracy, the CDU/CSU parliamentary groups had introduced the demand in the legislative consultation to increase the limit of the obligation to appoint a company data protection officer (Section 38 BDSG) to 50 persons.
-Finally, an agreement was reached in mid-2019 on a limit of 20 employees.
+With the desire to reduce bureaucracy, the CDU/CSU parliamentary groups had demanded that the limit of the appointment obligation for a company data protection officer (Section 38 BDSG) be increased to 50 persons.
+In the end, agreement was reached in mid-2019 on a limit of 20 employees.

-The fundamental question here is whether raising the limit was sensible, since data protection must be observed by every company.
-Even a 1-person company.
+Basically, the question arises here whether the raising of the limit was sensible, since data protection must be complied with by every company.
+Even by a 1-person company.

-Many agencies work with agency software, ticketing systems or workflow management to automate processes and maintain an overview.
-Typically, these software solutions process personal data of customers and other partners.
-Therefore the data protection regulations also apply here.
+Many agencies work with agency software, ticket systems or workflow management to automate processes and maintain an overview.
+Typically, personal data of customers and other partners is processed in these software solutions.
+Therefore, data protection regulations also apply here.

-In principle, agencies must ensure that there is an adequate level of protection for imported software products.
-Besides an authorization and deletion concept, further technical-organizational measures (TOM) in accordance with Article 32 GDPR in order to use the software in a data protection-compliant manner.
+In principle, agencies must ensure that an appropriate level of protection exists for the software products introduced.
+In addition to an authorisation and deletion concept, further technical-organisational measures (TOM) in accordance with Article 32 GDPR must be complied with in order to use the respective software in a data protection-compliant manner.

-Economic adequacy must be taken into account.
-For example, the TOMs of a small agency cannot, for economic reasons, meet the same standards in all areas as the measures of a large corporation.
+The economic appropriateness has to be taken into account.
+For example, the TOM of a small agency cannot meet the same standards in all areas as the measures of a large corporation due to economic aspects.

 In most cases, this software is a cloud service.
 These are for example: